-Adult children living at home — the facts
+Adult children living at home: the facts

 You and your child find yourselves living under the same roof again.
 But this time you’re both a little older.
 And with age comes wisdom.

 You’re happy to help your child by opening your home.
-But you do eventually want him to fly the nest — for good.
+But you do eventually want them to fly the nest — for good.
 So, be sure to agree upon an end date when your child should strive to be flying solo.

-Whether it’s a year, 18 months or three years, openly communicate an agreed upon date, and be open to making any needed adjustments if circumstances change.
+Whether it’s a year, 18 months or three years, openly communicate an agreed-upon date, and be open to making any needed adjustments if circumstances change.

 They can also contribute to household chores.
 Maybe you can save some money by canceling your lawn or snow removal service since you have an extra set of hands to help with these tasks.